Colt Canada C7: C10 small bore training version

-Diemaco makes a training version of the C7 named the C10.
-It fires .22 Long Rifle ammunition, but is only capable of semi-automatic fire.
-The polymer stock and lower receiver are one piece.
+Diemaco offered a training version of the C7 named the C10, which would be a semi-automatic variant chambered in .22 Long Rifle ammunition.
+The polymer stock and lower receiver would be one piece.

-The C 10 was proposed but never implemented, and no .22 caliber sub-cal system was/is used in the CAF after the withdrawal of the C1A1 rifle.
-The Army Cadet Corps had moved away from .22 caliber rifles to .177 pellet rifles some years ago.
+The C10 was proposed but never implemented.

 IUR – Integrated Upper Receiver

 In 2008 or 2009, Colt Canada introduced a completely new designed upper receiver with integrated rail attachment system.
 The front handguard is in this system permanently attached to the upper receiver.
 The whole system is forged from one piece, and is sometimes called a monolithic rail.
 This system allows for a completely free floating barrel.
 Another unique feature is that the system can be adapted for different barrel lengths by screwing on an extension.

-The system was introduced as an upgrade in the Dutch army with the C7 and C8 in 2009.
+The system was introduced as an upgrade in the Dutch Army with the C7 and C8 in 2009.